 Address the Source of the Problem(s)

-In my 15+ years as a sleep consultant, I’ve seen many families succeed, and those who do have one thing in common: they address the source of their sleep problems.
+In my 15+ years as a sleep consultant, I’ve seen many families succeed.
+Those who do have one thing in common.
+They address the source of their sleep problems.
 Of course, some families need our help in diagnosing the reason for their toddler waking up at night.

 The #1 thing to realize is that letting your toddler cry it out, for example, does no good if you haven’t addressed the source of their night-waking problem.
 For example, a toddler who is hungry might cry for long periods at night for many nights in a row.
 You haven’t addressed the main problem.
 Similarly, you could do a lot of sleep training at night, but if your toddler’s schedule is wrong, you will continue to have problems.
 Sometimes you’re just too close to your own situation to figure out the “why” your toddler is waking up and “how” to fix it.
 That is the primary reason we are here, to help you figure this out!

 What About Sleep Training My Toddler?

 In the end, if you know you have addressed the main reasons your toddler is waking up at night and nothing seems to fix it, sleep training your toddler can be a good solution.
 This doesn’t mean, necessarily, that you have to let your toddler cry it out.
 There are many ways to sleep train your toddler just like there are multiple ways to learn to tie your shoes.
-The end result is a happy, sleeping toddler, and through your guidance, love, and teaching, you too can have a toddler who sleeps through the night!
+The end result is a happy, sleeping toddler.
+Through your guidance, love, and teaching, you too can have a toddler who sleeps through the night!
 The first key is to find a sleep training method that is the best fit for your toddler and your family.

 How Do I Get My Toddler to Sleep In Their Own Bed?